-- 5. The clock will run continuously in pool play games.
-For playoffs, the clock will stop on all dead balls in the final 2-minutes of the game. - Goalkeepers may dribble the ball into the penalty box and have use of hands.Goalkeepers may bounce the ball while in possession of it.
+5. The clock will run continuously in pool play games.
+For playoffs (quarterfinal, semifinal, and final), the clock will stop on all dead balls in the final 2-minutes of the game.

-- 7. Referee decisions are final and dissent will NOT be tolerated and may result in time penalties. - 8.
-RED CARD infractions will result in an immediate ejection from the game and will serve an additional 2-game suspension. - 9.
-Fighting will NOT be tolerated.
-Any fighting will result in immediate ejection from the facility and for the remainder of the tournament. - 10.
-Only rostered players and coaches may be on the team bench.
-Spectators, children, or anyone not directly affiliated with the team must be on the spectator side. - 11.
-Sliding and slide tackling is legal. - 12.
-Any player bleeding must leave the field and will not be allowed to return until blood is removed/bleeding has stopped. - 13.
-The three line rule is in effect. - 14.
-All penalty kicks will be taken from the red dot at the top of the arc.
-Players on both teams must be behind the red line at the time of the kick. - 15.
-Fifteen feet (5 steps) is required on all free kicks. - 16.
-Points will be awarded in the following manner: Win= 3 points, Tie= 1 point, Loss= 0 points. - 17.
-All ties in divisional play remain ties. - 18.
-In the event of a tie within a division the following tie breaker will apply: - A) Head-to-head winner of a game between tied teams (this criteria will not be used if more than two teams are tied) - B) Total goal differential - C) Total goals against - D) Coin toss - 19.
-Playoffs:

-Men's Open - The top seed of each of the 3 groups will advance to the playoffs.
-The 4th playoff spot will be awarded to the team with the most points (the wildcard team), and will then follow the tie breaker rules as indicated above.

-A wildcard team will not advance to play in the first round, any of the teams they have already played and playoffs will be rearranged should this situation occur.

-Playoffs will be randomly chosen for start time.
+6. Goalkeepers may dribble the ball into the penalty box and have use of hands.
+Goalkeepers may bounce the ball while in possession of it.
+7. Referee decisions are final and dissent will NOT be tolerated and may result in blue card penalties.

+8. RED CARD infractions will result in an immediate ejection from the game and will serve an additional 1-game suspension.

+9. Fighting will NOT be tolerated.
+Any fighting will result in immediate ejection from the facility and for the remainder of the tournament.

+10. Only rostered players and coaches may be on the team bench.
+Spectators, children, or anyone not directly affiliated with the team must be on the spectator side.

+11. Sliding and slide tackling is legal.
+Any dangerous/aggressive slide tackling will result in a blue, yellow, or red card depending on the severity.

+12. Any player bleeding must leave the field and will not be allowed to return until blood is removed/bleeding has stopped.

+13. The three line rule IS in effect.

+14. All penalty kicks will be taken from the red dot at the top of the arc.
+Players on both teams must be behind the red line at the time of the kick.

+15. Fifteen feet (5 steps) is required on all free kicks.

+16. Points will be awarded in the following manner: Win= 3 points, Tie= 1 point, Loss= 0 points.

+17. All ties in divisional play remain ties.

+18. In the event of a tie within a division the following tie breaker will apply:

+A) Head-to-head - winner of a game between tied teams (this criteria will not be used if more than two teams are tied)

+B) Total goal differential

+C) Total goals against

+D) Coin toss

+19. Division breakdown:

+Men's Open - There are 12 teams split into 4 groups of 3 teams.
+Each team will play two group stage games.
+The top two teams from each group will move on to the quarterfinals.
+The 3rd place teams from each group will move on to play in a consolation match.

-Women's Open - The top 2 seeds of each group will advance to the playoffs.
-1A will play 2B, and 2A will play 1B.
+Women's Open - There are 8 teams split into 2 groups of 4 teams.
+Each team will play three group stage games.
+The top two teams from each group will move on to the semifinals.

-Playoffs will be randomly chosen for start time.

-Men's Over-30 - The top 2 seeds will play in the Championship match.
+Men's Over-30 - There are 6 teams split into 2 groups of 3 teams.
+Each team will play two group stage games as well as one crossover game.
+The top two teams from each group will move on to the semifinals.

-- 18. All ties in playoff matches will be played with one 5-minute golden goal overtime period before entering into a penalty kick shoot-out: - A) Five players from each team - B) Sudden victory shoot-out with five new shooters; or a rotation must be used for teams with less than 10 players.
+20. All ties in playoff matches will be played with one 5-minute golden goal overtime period before entering into a penalty kick shoot-out with best of five players followed by best of one if still tied.